V-Kudryashov/md-Files/AI Physics Motion – Pack 1: Locomotion/Pack1.md

 - ML-Agents: `2.0.2` installed via the Package Manager.
 - Platform: Desktop (Windows / macOS / Linux) — standard Unity build targets supported.

 Note: Models and controllers use `ArticulationBody`.
-Ensure your physics settings (Fixed Timestep) are compatible with the sample scenes.
+Make sure the physics settings (fixedDeltaTime) are set to default.

 ## Installation
 1. Copy or import the `Assets/PhysicsMotionPack1` folder into your Unity project.